casoon/dragonfly-docs/docs/guide/animations-effects-system.md

 ---
-title: Animation and Effects System
+title: Animation and Effects system
 category: Guide
 ---

-# Animation and Effects System
+# Animation and Effects system

-The Animation and Effects System of the Casoon UI Library provides a comprehensive collection of predefined animations, transitions, and visual effects to enhance the user interface.
+The Animation and Effects system of the Casoon UI Library provides a comprehensive collection of predefined animations, transitions, and visual effects to enhance the user interface.

-> **Update in Version 0.5.1:** The animation system has been extensively revised with a unified naming scheme (`slide-in-*` instead of `slide-from-*`), reduced redundancy, and improved custom properties.
+> **Update in version 0.5.1:** The animation system has been extensively revised with a unified naming scheme (`slide-in-*` instead of `slide-from-*`), reduced redundancy, and improved custom properties.

 ## CSS Import

-To use the complete Casoon UI Animation System, import the `core.css` file, which automatically includes the basic animations:
+To use the complete Casoon UI Animation system, import the `core.css` file, which automatically includes the basic animations:

 ```css
 @import "@casoon/ui-lib/core.css";